 To stop the climate crisis in its tracks, a lot of work needs to be done — and the work that needs to be done can all be classified under the umbrella of climate action.
-In fact, UN Secretary-General António Guterres recently called for “urgent” climate action in the wake of the IPCC report on climate change.
+In fact, UN Secretary-General António Guterres has called for “urgent” climate action in response to the IPCC report on climate change.

 But what is climate action, exactly?